 Cell cycle phase-nonspecific drugs act on cells either in dividing or resting states.
 Because these drugs are active in all phases of the cell cycle, they may be effective in large tumors that have fewer active cells.
 Cell cycle phase-nonspecific drugs are usually given as a single injection.
 Examples include the following:

 Chemotherapy can also be delivered by IV through catheters, ports, and pumps.
 A catheter is a soft, thin, flexible tube that is placed in a large vein in the body.
 It remains in place as long as necessary.
 Sometimes the catheter is attached to a port, which is a small round plastic or metal disc placed under the skin.
 The port stays in place as long as necessary.
 A pump can be used to control how fast the drugs go into the catheter or port.
-An external pump remains outside the body; an internal pump is surgically placed just under the skin.
+An external pump remains outside the body, while an internal pump is surgically placed just under the skin.

 Because chemotherapy can kill healthy cells along with cancer cells, many side effects are associated with this form of treatment.
 The most common side effects occur in areas where healthy cells rapidly divide.
 These include: